Garux/netradiant-custom/docs/fsr_readme.txt

 - added "EmitMetaStats" printing in the end of BSP stage to show full meta statistics, not only for world.
 So all "_patchMeta 1" surfaces will be in it.

 - added gametype-controlled structure fields for "-deluxe", "-subdivisions", "-nostyles", "-patchshadows".
 New "dq" (deluxequake), "prophecy" and "darkplaces" games uses them.
-Additionaly added "-nodeluxe", "-nopatchshadows", "-styles" to negate positive defaults.
+Additionally added "-nodeluxe", "-nopatchshadows", "-styles" to negate positive defaults.

 - Floodligting code is changed to handle custom surfaces.
 And "q3map_floodlight <red> <green> <blue> <distance> <brightness> <low_quality>" shader keyword was added.
 Per-surfaces floodlight code does not intersect with global floodlight done by -floodlight of _floodlight worldspawn key, their effects get summarized.
 This is good way to light up surfacelight surfaces, such as water.